vanderkilu/chatire/README.md

-# Magnum Opus Assignment
+# ChatApp

-The aim of this assignment is to to create a live instant messaging application, with authorization, and a simple frontend client.
+This is a live instant messaging application, with authorization from Autho, and a frontend client.

 ## Technologies Used